-A work injury can cause major disruptions to your life—not only your health, but also to your career, finances, and overall well-being.
-The Louisiana workers' compensation system is designed to compensate you for some of these losses and get you back to work as soon as possible.
-However, worker’s comp also limits the amount of money you can receive from your employer.
-This article explains the types and amounts of benefits that are available through workers’ comp.
-(To get these benefits, you will need to file a Louisiana workers’ compensation claim.)
+An on-the-job injury or occupational disease can cause major disruptions to your life—not only your health, but also to your finances, career, and general well-being.
+The Louisiana workers' compensation system is designed to compensate you for some of these losses and help you get back to work as soon as possible.

 Louisiana workers' compensation also provides additional benefits, including:

 (La.
 Rev. Stat. §§ 23:1203, 23:1210, 23:1226, 23:1231–1236 (2023).